SorintUS/Ansible/README.md

 #Connect to mgmt host (your control node):
 vagrant ssh mgmt

-# Control node (mgmt) configuration
+# Nodes configuration
-#Verify you can ping the two hosts we are going to manage
+#Verify you can ping the two hosts we are going to manage from the control node

 #Create an entry for all servers in the hosts file